Moral Teaching for Young Girls Mirrored in the Thirty-six Poets

 c.
 1843

 The “Thirty-Six Immortal Poets” is a collection of 36 waka (31-syllable) poems written from the 7th to the 11th centuries.
-This series of prints likens beautiful women to these famous poems.
-This series is listed as number 98 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+This series of prints likens beautiful women to these famous poems, and is listed as number 98 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+The subterfuge of moral teachings and classic poetry was a way of circumventing a ban on prints of beautiful women.
 The prints are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
 I am grateful to Ward Pieters for assisting with this series.

 Description: Beauty with a fan and a peacock in the background